kirkbushell/eloquence/README.md

     composer require kirkbushell/eloquence:~2.0

 For Laravel 4, please install the 1.1.5 release.
-Please note that this is no longer supported and won't receive any new features, only security updates.
+Please note that this is no longer supported.

     composer require kirkbushell/eloquence:1.1.5